Tracheostomy

 - An inherited abnormality of the larynx or trachea

-- Breathed in harmful material such as smoke, steam, or other toxic gases that swell and block the airway
+- Inhaled (breathed in) harmful material such as smoke, steam, or other toxic gases that swell and block the airway

-- Cancer of the neck, which can affect breathing by pressing on the airway
+- Cancer of the neck, which can restrict breathing by pressing on the airway

 -